web-design-and-development-at-tstc/wdd-virtualbox/imed2349/virtualbox_windows.md

 ### Firefox Download

 If you are using Firefox, you will get a dialog box asking "Would you like to save this file?"
 Click the Save File button.
-This will save the .exe file to your dsignated downloads folder.
+This will save the .exe file to your designated downloads folder.

 ![Firefox Download Dialog Box](https://inspiringweb.org/vm_images/Win_Firefox_Download.png)